 .app()method present on all viewable Panel objects allows displaying a Panel server process inline in a notebook, which can be useful for debugging a standalone server interactively.

-Even when working in a Python REPL that does not support rich-media output (e.g. in a text-based terminal), a panel can be still be launched in a browser tab:
+When working in a Python REPL that does not support rich-media output (e.g. in a text-based terminal) or when embedding a Panel application in another tool, a panel can be launched in a browser tab using:

 .show()method is present on all viewable Panel objects and starts a server instance then opens a browser tab to point to it.
 To support working remotely, a specific port on which to launch the app can be supplied.